Ramp (company): Founding

 Ramp was founded in March 2019 by Eric Glyman, Karim Atiyeh, and Gene Lee.
-Glyman and Atiyeh met as classmates at Harvard University and had previously founded price tracking app Paribus, which was acquired by Capital One in 2016.
+Glyman and Atiyeh met as classmates at Harvard University and had previously founded the price tracking app Paribus, which was acquired by Capital One in 2016.
 Glyman and Atiyeh talked with approximately 100 finance experts before launching Ramp's corporate card, finding that potential clients were unhappy with the inefficiency of existing methods for collecting receipts and logging expenses.

-The company was formally launched in February 2020, and reached $100 million in annualized revenue by early 2022.
+The company was formally launched in February 2020, with Atiyeh as its chief technology officer and Glyman as chief executive officer.
+Ramp completed an early institutional round of financing that same month when it raised about $15 million in a Series A led by Founders Fund.
+By December, Ramp raised an additional $30 million in follow-on financing.

-2024–present: Series E funding round
+Expansion and growth

+Within two years of its founding, the company became the fastest New York startup to reach unicorn status.
+Ramp closed a $115 million Series B funding round in April 2021 placing its valuation at $1.6 billion.
+In August 2021, the company raised $300 million in a Series C round, which increased its valuation to roughly $3.9 billion.
+Ramp was valued at $8.1 billion and reached $100 million in annualized revenue by early 2022.

+In August 2023, Ramp raised $300 million in a Series D round and had a valuation of $5.8 billion.
+That same month, Ramp announced that it was expanding into the procurement space, handling purchase requests, vendor management, and intake workflows.

 As of 2024, Ramp had reached $300 million in annualized revenue with more than 25,000 businesses on its platform.
-That June, it secured $150 million in a Series D-2 funding round, maintaining its valuation at $7.65 billion.
-This round was co-led by Khosla Ventures and Founders Fund, among other investors.
+That June, it secured $150 million in a Series D-2 funding round, reaching a valuation of $7.65 billion.